 There are experienced guides you can hire at the park entrance, or arrange for one well before your visit (I found several good recommendations on Fodors.com forums).
 Tour guides do vary in terms of site knowledge, as we could hear passing by during their tours - with various interpretations of history.
+We overheard one guide at the Pompeii Colosseum sharing information that sounded more like the Colosseum in Rome, but overall he sounded knowledgable.
 Some guides are not licensed by Pompeii at all, so I recommend checking online before you visit for recommendations and background.

 Hiring a Private Guide gives you the best of both worlds - the knowledge of a tour guide and the personal one-on-one attention that a tour like this demands.
 If you're planning on spending any amount of time here or at Herculaneum, a Private Guide may be worth the modest investment.